How TikTok & K-Pop Fans Made Trump's Tulsa Rally Go From "Huge!" To "Sad!"

 In dozens of videos posted in the weeks leading up to the event, TikTok users encouraged viewers to register online for the free event in the hopes of derailing the eventual turnout numbers.
 Although the platform is more widely associated with dance challenges and memes, many of the TikTok-using cohort are members of Gen Z, the generation that prides itself for its nihilism, left-leaning politics and love of dumb pranks — especially at the highest level.

-Many sectors of K-pop fans are similarly prone to activism: earlier this month, groups mobilized en masse in defense of Black Lives Matter, flooding police tip lines with requests for footage of “illegal activity” by protesters, racist hashtags, and “fancam” videos in order to distract from those who would seek to weaken the movement.
-Fans also mobilized to match BTS's $1 million donation to Black Lives Matter in less than 24 hours, showing the capability of their massive audience.
+Many sectors of K-pop fans are similarly prone to activism: earlier this month, groups mobilised en masse in defence of Black Lives Matter, flooding police tip lines with requests for footage of “illegal activity” by protesters, racist hashtags, and “fancam” videos in order to distract from those who would seek to weaken the movement.
+Fans also mobilised to match BTS's USD $1 million donation to Black Lives Matter in less than 24 hours, showing the capability of their massive audience.

 Advertisement